 Tips When Applying for Multiple-Entry Visa

 1. You do not need to show airline tickets and hotel booking.
-I booked my tickets right after I got my visa.

 2. Japan is an expensive country.
 I would suggest that you really save enough funds and money so you can really enjoy your travel, and you would feel more confident about your application.
 Depositing a large amount of money in your bank account may be questionable, and might result to denied application.
 Oftentimes, delayed gratification is the best for any situation.